WillOram/cyber-incident-management/README.md

 These four objectives are achieved by carrying out posturing, eradication and hardening.

 Against a motivated and targeted attacker, failure to identify all attacker access, improve detection capabilities and carry out improvements to prevent the attacker from immediately re-gaining access to the environment, will likely result in the eradication not being successful (with the attacker maintaining access and embedding deeper in the network).

+See my other GitHub repo [here](https://github.com/WillOram/cyber-remediation) for more information.

 ## Focusing on the attacker